mindspore-ai/docs/docs/mindspore/source_en/faq/network_compilation.md

 ----------------------------------------------------
 - The Traceback of Net Construct Code:
 ----------------------------------------------------
-The function call stack (See file 'analyze_fail.dat' for more details.
-Get instructions about `analyze_fail.dat` at https://www.mindspore.cn/search?inputValue=analyze_fail.dat):
+The function call stack (See file 'analyze_fail.ir' for more details.
+Get instructions about `analyze_fail.ir` at https://www.mindspore.cn/search?inputValue=analyze_fail.ir):
 # 0 In file test.py:13
         return net.trainable_params()
                ^